 Ovation, a proposed $800 million redevelopment of Newport’s riverfront at the confluence of the Ohio and Licking Rivers, will offer a first-class mixed-use development in the urban core.
 The site is planned to include approximately a thousand new housing units, one million square feet of office space, and provide additional lodging and entertainment amenities.

 Development has continued away from the river as well.
-The Newport Pavilion project currently under development already includes Target and Kroger Marketplace.
-Once completed the center will add significantly to the community’s retail base.
+The Newport Pavilion project includes Target and Kroger Marketplace and has added significantly to the community’s retail base.
 Downtown, as referenced earlier, is also experiencing continued investment.
 The Marx-Cromer and Dine Schabell projects along with others add significant, market-rate housing options in the heart of the central business district.
 Additionally, new small businesses continue to fill the once vacant storefronts.

 The growth and positive changes are unprecedented.
 The City is committed to improve every aspect of our community in order to enhance the business climate and also the quality of life for our residents.
 We feel that the community is an excellent place to do business, not only because of its prime location on the river and its access to the interstate system and downtown Cincinnati, but also because we are a lean staff that is motivated to help make projects happen – the administration and community will exhaust every opportunity until a positive, worthwhile project can be brought forward.